-The purpose of this report is to present the draft Long-Term Financial Plan for the period 2023-2024 - 2033-2034 (LTFP) to the Audit & Risk Committee for consideration and recommendation to the Council.
+The purpose of this report is to present the draft Long-Term Financial Plan for the period 2023-2024 - 2033-2034 (LTFP) to the Council for endorsement.

 BACKGROUND

 Section 122 of the Local Government Act 1999 (the Act), requires the Council to prepare a Long-Term Financial Plan for a period of at least ten (10) years.
 In addition, the Council must undertake a review of the Long-Term Financial Plan as soon as practicable after adopting the Council's Annual Business Plan for a particular financial year.